cyberpunknomads/CIS-Password-AWS/README.md

 # CIS-Password-AWS
-CIS Password standard on AWS in Terraform
+CIS Password standard on AWS in Terraform (Only Module)